Nomankey/nodeStudy/README.md

 ## Intro
-This is my personal project to study the back-end side with using Node.JS
+This is my personal project to study the back-end side with using Node.JS After doing my research on what and how nodeJs is I am going to start an twitter clone project

 ## What is Node JS?
 * Node js is a Javascript runtime built on Chrome's V8 Javascript Engine